thiemom/cpp-utils/README.md

 - CMake 3.15 or higher
 - C++17 compatible compiler
-- Eigen 3.3 or higher
+- Eigen 3.3 or higher (can be automatically downloaded during build)

 ### Building on macOS